 Pope brings peace message to Lebanon as Middle East burns

-(AFP) - Pope Benedict XVI arrives on Friday for a three-day visit to Lebanon, a Middle Eastern country riven by sectarian tensions as fighting rages next door in Syria.
+BEIRUT (AFP) - Pope Benedict XVI left Rome on Friday for a three-day visit to Lebanon, a Middle Eastern country riven by sectarian tensions as fighting rages next door in Syria.